 When performing an update, always check the methodology of the earlier review and, as better methods might have become available, adjust where necessary.
-This can mean that you need to go back to already included studies, for example when new risk of bias or GRADE criteria have become available.
+This can mean that you need to go back to already included studies, for example when new risk of bias criteria became available.